MENU

 Ma’am Cheryl Lin-ao Hodge, DM Communication and Community Director, emphasized the urgency of sharing the gospel, citing Matthew 24:14.
 She thanked the NTC and all participants for their united mission to broadcast the most vital message every soul must hear.

 SePUM leaders, Pastor Danielo Palomares, Pr.
 Edwin Magdadaro, and Elder Laurence Lamera, along with DM administrators led by Pastor Reynaldo Merin, personally thanked Director Cañete and his team.
-They prayed that this orientation and license processing will also cover other missions of the territory in the coming days.
+While in the Northern Davao Mission, Pr.
+Seth Suan, NDM president also thanked Director Cañete for his time, amidst his very hectic schedule.
+They prayed for Director Cañete and for the orientation and license processing will also cover other missions of the territory in the coming days.

 Comments